zorgzerg/brackets-minimap/README.md

 ![minimap](https://raw.github.com/zorgzerg/brackets-minimap/master/brackets-minimap.png)

+## Howto use
-To show or hide the minimap, in the top menu click View > Show Minimap.
+* To show or hide the minimap, in the top menu click View > Show Minimap.

-To switch between plain text or CodeMirror (syntax highlighting), use the right-click context menu of the minimap.
+* To switch autohide option, use the double-click of the slider.